Kaggle/jupyterlab/README.md

 * JupyterLab >= 1.1.0
 * A Kaggle account for accessing Kaggle API

-To run this extension you will need to download a Kaggle API token.
+To run this extension, you will need to download a Kaggle API token.
 You can find the token on your [Kaggle account page](https://www.kaggle.com/me/account).

-Once you download the token to your local machine you can drag & drop the token on the settings page of Kaggle extension for JupyterLab.
+Once you download the token to your local machine, you can drag & drop the token onto the settings page of the Kaggle extension for JupyterLab.

 ## Overview

-Kaggle extension for JupyterLab enables you to browse and download Kaggle Dataset to use in your JupyterLab.
+Kaggle extension for JupyterLab enables you to browse and download Kaggle Datasets for use in your JupyterLab instance.

 ![Kaggle](KaggleJupyterLab.png 'Kaggle')